Skip to content

 User Name String User name identifier user-2

-Click Save represented by a user with a + sign and select the desired permissions to be assigned by clicking on the checkboxes next to the user.
+Click the Save icon (a user with a + sign), then select the permissions you want to assign by checking the boxes next to the user's name.

 Delete a User